sudhir314/Cam-Reserve/README.md

 # Cam-Reserve
 Cam Reserve – Camera Shooting Booking System is a full-stack web application developed to streamline the process of booking cameras and shooting equipment online.
 This project is designed for photographers, production houses, or rental businesses looking for a simple and efficient way to manage camera reservations and availability.

-*Camera_booking_backendend-main : folder containing the backend code.
+*Camera_booking_backendend-main : folder containing the BACKEND CODE.

-*Camera_Booking-main :folder containing frontend code.
+*Camera_Booking-main :folder containing FRONTEND CODE.

-*Docker: is used for the purpose of contanerization purpose. docker run --rm -p 8888:8888 kurento/kurento-media-server:latest pasting this line on the terminal will run the Kurento Server for online web camera streaming.
+*Docker: is used for the purpose of contanerization purpose. "docker run --rm -p 8888:8888 kurento/kurento-media-server:latest"  pasting this line on the terminal will run the Kurento Server for online web camera streaming.

 The application provides a smooth user experience where users can browse available camera equipment, check time slot availability, and book their preferred camera setup for a specific time.
 The system also allows users to view and manage their past and upcoming bookings.
 The frontend of the application is built using HTML, CSS, and JavaScript, offering a responsive and user-friendly interface.